openframeworks/ofBook/chapters/intro_to_graphics/chapter.md

 if (leftMouseButtonPressed) {
     ofVec2f mousePos(mouseX, mouseY);
     if (lastPoint.distance(mousePos) >= minDistance) {
+		// a.distance(b) calculates the Euclidean distance between point a and b.
+It's
-        currentPolyline.curveTo(mousePos);  // You can also call curveTo with an ofVec2f lastPoint = mousePos;
+		// the straight line distance between the points. currentPolyline.curveTo(mousePos);  // Here we are using an ofVec2f with curveTo(...) lastPoint = mousePos;
     }
 }
 ```

-Note that this only adds points so when the mouse has moved a certain threshold amount (`minDistance`) away from the last point we added to the polyline.
+Note that this only adds points when the mouse has moved a certain threshold amount (`minDistance`) away from the last point we added to the polyline.
 This uses the [`distance(...)`](http://openframeworks.cc/documentation/math/ofVec2f.html#show_distance "distance Documentation Page") method of `ofVec2f`.

 All that is left is to add code to draw the polyline in `draw()`, and we've got a basic curved polyline drawing program.
-But we don't have the ability to save multiple polylines...
-For that we will turn to something called a `vector`.
+But we don't have the ability to save multiple polylines, so we have something similar to an Etch A Sketch.
+We can only draw a single, continuous line.
+In order to be able to draw multiple lines that don't have to be connected to each other, we will turn to something called a `vector`.
 This isn't the same kind of vector that we talked about earlier in the context of `of2Vecf`.
 If you haven't seen vectors before, check out the [stl::vector basics tutorial](http://openframeworks.cc/tutorials/c++%20concepts/001_stl_vectors_basic.html "Link to vector basics tutorial on openFrameworks") on the site.

 Define `vector <ofPolyline> polylines` in the header.
 We will use it to save our polyline brush strokes.
 When we finish a stroke, we want to add the polyline to our vector.
 So in the if statement inside of `mouseReleased(...)`, before `currentPolyline.clear()`, add `polylines.push_back(currentPolyline)`.
 Then we can draw the polylines like this: